Feistel Ciphers

 - Camellia

-- AES (well, not really a Feistel cipher, but follows some design principles of SPN network)
+- AES (not really a Feistel cipher, but follows some of the SPN design principles)

 In this post I’ll mostly go through the basics of Feistel ciphers principles and analyze DES design with a rough evaluation of some of its security aspects.

-In a pure block substitution cipher the plaintext is associated to the ciphertext using an arbitrary permutation table.
+In a generic block substitution cipher the plaintext is associated to the ciphertext using an arbitrary permutation table.

 Consider an alphabet with size M